React Migration in Calendar Component

 <Calendar className='sf-Calendar'></Calendar>

-The cssClass prop in EJ2 React is replaced with the standard React className prop in React.
+The cssClass prop in EJ2 React is replaced by className in React.

 Props: enabled